ionic-team/ionic-docs/src/pages/react/slides.md

 };
 ```

-Below is a full list of property changes when going from `IonSlides` to Swiper Rreact:
+Below is a full list of property changes when going from `IonSlides` to Swiper React:

 | Name      | Notes                                                        |
 | --------- | ------------------------------------------------------------ |